Nanocloud/community/README.md

 ## Uninstall

-To uninstall Nanocloud, run the script nanocloud_uninstall.sh located in the root of the install directory
+To uninstall Nanocloud, run the script uninstall.sh located in the root of the install directory

 ````
 ./uninstall.sh